snyggt/pokemon-battle/README.md

 # Pokémon Battle Simulator

+## Planning

-This is a coding challenge described in [the-challenge.md](/docs/the-challenge.md)
+This is a coding challenge described in [challenge.md](/docs/challenge.md)

+- Read about the planned structure of this repository here in [structure.md](/docs/structure.md)
+- My interpretations of the challenge is documented in [specification.md](/docs/specification.md)

 ## Get started